HL7/US-Core/source/pages/_includes/us-core-diagnosticreport-note-intro.md

 1.  a code describing the type of report
 1.  a patient
 1.  date and time the report was created
-1.  an author (actor) producing the report

 **Each Diagnostic Report must support:**

 1.  the encounter the report occurred within
 1.  instant the report was released
+1.  an author (actor) producing the report
 1.  an image
 1.  a reference to the full report (presentedForm)

 **Profile specific implementation guidance:**

 - The `DiagnosticReport.category` binding must support at a minimum the [US Core DiagnosticReport Category Codes] of Cardiology, Radiology, and Pathology.
 Other categories may be supported.
 - A server will return how a customer has categorized their reports at a particular site.
-Categorization of reports is not consistent across sites. (e.g. a system may categorize an orthopedic note as a cardiology.)
+Categorization of reports is not consistent across sites. (e.g. a system may categorize an orthopedic note as cardiology.)

 #### Examples